aniketcodes/dazn-movie-lobby-assignment/README.md

 ## Setup
-Create a .env file and populate the contents from .env.sample
+Create a .env file and populate the contents from .env.example

 ## Installation